 - Peppermint oil is sometimes used to treat gas, bloating, and pain, but studies show mixed results.

 - Relaxation therapy, including deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve mood.

 When using complementary therapies, make sure you seek out a qualified practitioner and inform your doctor.

 IBS can seriously impact your quality of life.
+According to the ACG, recent studies suggest that psychological therapy can help improve IBS.
 Seek out a qualified therapist if you have anxiety or depression.
 You may feel alone, but you're not the only one with IBS.
 Support groups can be a great way to exchange information and feel less isolated.
 Your doctor or local hospital can give you information about local support groups.